RobinNagpal/compound-seatbelt/tasks/l2_checks.md

 - in `check-state-changes.ts` in `checkStateChanges` - the code corresponding to populating infos or warnings in same.
 I will extract this to another function and will reuse that function for both mainnet and bridged simulations.

+- in `report.ts` in `toMarkdownProposalReport` - I will create a function that will create headings like `Mainnet Changes` and check if bridgedCheckResults are there, create heading `Bridge Changes of <chain name>` and them call `toCheckSummary` for each of them.